Mobile: 0414 585 595

 Take time in enjoying this part of the pleasant self-hypnosis experience.

-See your life unfolding exactly how you want it to be, rather than as it was before.
+Envision your life unfolding exactly how you want it to be now, rather than as it was before.
 Feel that you now have the calm confidence to achieve your goals.

 Each day of your life see yourself feeling happy, content, confident and carefree.